Pannonian Avars: Steppe empire dynamics and ethnogenesis

 Such views are mirrored by Csanád Bálint.
 "The ethnogenesis of early medieval peoples of steppe origin cannot be conceived in a single linear fashion due to their great and constant mobility", with no ethnogenetic "point zero", theoretical "proto-people" or proto-language.
 Moreover, Avar identity was strongly linked to Avar political institutions.
 Groups who rebelled or fled from the Avar realm could never be called "Avars", but were rather termed "Bulgars".
 Similarly, with the final demise of Avar power in the early 9th century, Avar identity disappeared almost instantaneously.

-Savelyev and Jeong in "Early nomads of the Eastern Steppe and their tentative connections in the West" concluded that the initial Pannonian Avars originated in Central Asia from various ethno-linguistic groups, including Iranian peoples, Ugrians, Oghur-Turks, and Rouran tribes.
+Savelyev and Jeong (2020) in "Early nomads of the Eastern Steppe and their tentative connections in the West" concluded that the initial Pannonian Avars formed in Central Asia from various ethno-linguistic groups, including Iranian peoples, Ugrians, Oghur-Turks, and Rouran tribes.
 They further note that "the broadly East Asian component in the archaeological record of the European Avars is limited even in the earlier period of their history; elements originating from West Asia, the Caucasus, the Southern Russian steppes and the local Central European cultures can be traced alongside each other".

+Subsequent analyses from 2022 on Avar remains however confirmed their Ancient Northeast Asian origin, and support a possible ethnogenesis of the Avar Elite from the former Rouran Khaganate.

 Anthropology

-In contemporary art, Avars were sometimes depicted as mounted archers, riding backwards on their horses.
+In the Stuttgart Psalter there is an image of mounted archers riding backwards on their horses, a noted "Asian" tactic, which may depict the Avars.
 According to mid-20th century physical anthropologists such as Pál Lipták, human remains from the early Avar (7th century) period had mostly "Europoid" features, while grave goods indicated cultural links to the Eurasian Steppe.
 Cemeteries dated to the late Avar period (8th century) included many human remains with physical features typical of East Asian people or Eurasians (i.e., people with both East Asian and European ancestry).
 Remains with East Asian or Eurasian features were found in about one third of the Avar graves from the 8th century.
 According to Lipták, 79% of the population of the Danube-Tisza region during the Avar period showed Europoid characteristics.
 However, Lipták used racial terms later deprecated or regarded as obsolete, such as "Mongoloid" for northeast Asian and "Turanid" for individuals of mixed ancestry.
-Several theories suggest that the ruling class of the Avars were of Tungusic East Asian origin or of partially Tungusic origin.
+Several theories suggest that the ruling class of the Avars were of Northern East Asian origin resembling the "Tungid type" (common among Tungusic speaking peoples).